aaronpanch/react-router-query-hooks/README.md

 A small package that augments the basic `react-router-dom` hooks (`useLocation` and `useHistory`) to be more query string aware by parsing using the `query-string` library.

-Primarily, it exports a simple `useQueryString` hook for reading and manipulating the URL query string (useful for UIs where sort order, or page number is encoded in the URL).
+Primarily, it exports a simple `useQueryParams` hook for reading and manipulating the URL query string (useful for UIs where sort order, or page number is encoded in the URL).
 See the usage notes for more details.

 Depends on: